istio/istio/operator/README.md

 The CLI `--set` option can be used to override settings within the profile.

-For example, to enable security, use `istioctl manifest generate --set values.global.mtls.enabled=true --set values.global.controlPlaneSecurityEnabled=true`
+For example, to enable auto mTLS, use `istioctl manifest generate --set values.global.mtls.auto=true --set values.global.controlPlaneSecurityEnabled=true`

 To override a setting that includes dots, escape them with a backslash (\).
 Your shell may require enclosing quotes.